PythonPioneers/GroupProject/README.md

 ![alt text](backend.png)
 #### Launch the UI
+- Launch a new terminal that is not running the backend
 - Navigate in your terminal to the frontend folder
 - If this is your first time running the code, make sure that you have node.js and npm installed on your machine
 - [Install NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)